 Frequent Physical Distress

-Percentage of adults who report ≥14 days of poor physical health in the past 30 days
+Percentage of adults who reported experiencing ≥14 days of poor physical health in the past 30 days

 Source: